FDSA Resources

 Administrators can manage users under the “Actions” menu, where they can change roles, reset MFA, or disable or delete accounts as needed.
 This section ensures that only authorized users have access and that user roles remain current and secure.

-Connect Data
+3. Connect Data Sources and Datasets

 FDSA includes a default test data source named FDSA_TEST_DB.
 Before adding new data sources, review the setup instructions for creating a datasource database.
 Once ready, add your new datasource in FDSA and select it from the list.
 You can then add datasets to it by clicking “Add Dataset.”
 The system will guide you through generating a Fair Data Steward Token, which links the dataset securely to your instance.
 After completing the form, click “Save” to finish.